Megazyme Sucrose D-Glucose Assay Kit (K-SUCGL)

 Preparing the Reagents

-To prepare Solution 1: Acetate Buffer, dissolve the contents of Bottle 1 (20mL
+To prepare Solution 1: Acetate Buffer, dissolve the contents of Bottle 1 (20mL) to 400mL in distilled water.

 Store at 4°C